 RCAW provides training for people interested in a purposeful career as a respite care provider.
 We also offer education for family or primary caregivers who want more support in becoming better caregivers for their family or friends.
 Find out more about lifespan respite care programs:

-Lifespan Respite Care programs are coordinated systems of accessible, community-based respite care services for primary caregivers of children, adults, and the elderly.
-Such programs reduce duplication of effort and assist in the development of respite care infrastructures at the state and local levels.
+Lifespan Respite Care programs are coordinated systems of accessible, community-based respite care services for primary caregivers of children, adults, and older adults.
+Such programs reduce duplication of effort and assist in developing respite care infrastructures at the state and local levels.
 Once implemented, Lifespan Respite Care programs improve the delivery and quality of respite services available to families across age and disability spectrums by establishing coordinated lifespan respite systems.

 Lifespan Respite Care Programs advance the following objectives:

 - Expand and enhance respite services in the states;

 - Improve coordination and dissemination of respite services;